wigglytuff-tu/American_Sign_Language_Detection/README.md

 # American_Sign_Language_Detection
-A series of Notebooks where I discover new methods in Deep Learning to aid in increasing Classification Accuracy
+These series of Notebooks can also be used by beginners exploring Deep Learning as I explain every step and gradually explore new functionalities.